jerryct/flacplayer/README.md

  TICK_TIME: ALL
 ```

-Then periodsize * period is your total buffer size in bytes.
+Then period size * period is your total buffer size in bytes.